-2. In the Movie Format drop-down, select QuickTime Movie (.mov).
+2. In the Movie Format drop-down, select QuickTime ProRes Movie (\.mov).

-3. Click on the $\bf Sound\ Options\ button.$
+$3. \ \ \, \text{Click on the Movie Options button}.$

-Parameter Description codec Lets you select a codec.
-By default, the following codecs will be available: A-Law 2:1: This codec uses logarithms to compress audio data.
+Parameter Description codec A-Law 2:1: This codec uses logarithms to compress audio data.
 The resulting audio stream requires half the disk space of uncompressed audio data, but is of noticeably lower quality.
 IMA 4:1: This codec compresses audio data to require a quarter of the disk space required for uncompressed audio data.
 It is not supported by a lot of software.
 Twos Complement - Little Endian PCM: A standard uncompressed audio codec.
 Twos Complement - Big Endian PCM: A legacy standard uncompressed audio codec. (mu)-Law 2:1: Similarly to A-Law, this codec uses logarithms to compress audio data.
 The resulting audio stream requires half the disk space of uncompressed audio data, but is of noticeably lower quality.
 NOTE It is recommended to leave this option to its default value, Twos Complement - Little Endian PCM, as it is commonly used for storing uncompressed audio.
 Other encoding formats are likely to sacrifice audio quality for negligible savings in disk space.
 Sample rate The sample rate at which to export your scene's audio.
 The only available option is 22050 Hz, as it is the sample rate used internally by Harmony.